hesampakdaman/resume/resume.typ

     role: "Backend Engineer",
     start_date: "Mar 2023",
     end_date: "June 2024",
     description: "Designed and implemented new microservices, introducing event-driven patterns like the outbox pattern.
+Built the team's first integration with a third-party service to enable A/B testing.
 Contributed to backend architecture discussions and developed features in the order flow, such as order moderation and partial fulfillment.",
     skills: (
         "k8s",
         "Kafka",